KDE/clazy/README.md

 Clazy has been tested on Linux, macOS and Windows/MSVC.
 Other platforms are not supported but we'll gladly accept patches.

-# Pre-built binaries

-Pre-built clazy binaries for MSVC and Linux AppImage are produced by KDAB, you can get them from https://downloads.kdab.com/clazy/.

 # Build Instructions
 ## Linux